itpp-labs/misc-addons/product_tags/doc/index.rst

 Usage
 =====

-This module allows you to add tags in products like it's done for the partners.
+After installing this module, you will be able to create and add tags for new and existing products.